RefPerSys/RefPerSys/README.md

 Look into, and perhaps improve, our `GNUmakefile`.
 Check with `g++ --version`.
 Build using `make -j 3` or more.

-You may need the [ninja](https://ninja-build.org/) build utility; in commit 559ea329f46a and before it is used by our `do-build-plugin` utility.
+You may need the [ninja](https://ninja-build.org/) build utility; in commit 559ea329f46a and before it is used by our `do-refpersys-build-plugin` utility.

 You need the `glibmm` from GTK suite.
 And some `gtkmm` for some RefPerSys plugins.